SingeRoi/conversation_cafe_milestone1_bs4/consversation cafe readme.md

  - An appropriate privacy policy needs to be written and uploaded - the café would want this to be done in open consultation with users.

- - The crossword should be reformatted to make it more responsive.
+ - The crossword should be reformatted to make it more responsive if possible as a modal

+## On Reflection

+The process of this project taught me several things including that my time for coding is very limited, that my ambitions in design aspiration and ability were unrealistic and that my early estimates of feasibility were poor.
+I have tried to take a more pragmatic approach to completing this project and intend to set strict deadlines in future.

 **This is for educational use.**